dlajambe/portfolio/README.md

 # My Portfolio Website

+A Flask-based web application for exhibiting a project portfolio.

 ## Description

-This project was used to create my personal software development and machine learning portfolio website.
+This project was used to create my personal software development and machine learning portfolio website, powered by Flask.

 ## Getting Started